+Project partner: AquaVitas LLC.
 Funder: U.S. Department of Health & Human Services (HHS).
-(Phase 1)

-The HHS conducted a study in two phases.
+(Phase 1) The HHS conducted a study that took place in two phases involving samples from the MWRD's Stickney, Calumet, O'Brien, Kirie and Egan WRPs.
 Phase 1 was from January to February 2021 and covered about 10 percent of the U.S. population (36 million people), including approximately 100 wastewater treatment plants.
-Phase 2 was from June to August 2021 and covered about 30 percent of the U.S. population from approximately 300 wastewater treatment plants.
-Samples were included in Phase 1 from the MWRD's Stickney, Calumet, O'Brien, Kirie and Egan WRPs and Phase 2 all seven WRPs.
+Phase 2 was from June to August 2021 and covered about 30 percent of the U.S. population from approximately 320 wastewater treatment plants.
 The study included sampling, analysis and uploading the analytical data.
-The HHS has created a national database that makes the data available to local public health departments.
+The HHS has created a national database that makes the data available for local public health departments.